Pelham City Council hears proposal for health insurance stipend for city employees - Shelby County Reporter

 By MICHELLE LOVE | Staff Writer

 PELHAM – At the Pelham City Council meeting on Monday, Oct.
-4, the council was presented with a proposal for an annual stipend check to city employees from the Tracy Hill, the senior human resources leader for the city of Pelham.
+4, the council was presented with a proposal for an annual stipend check to city employees from Tracy Hill, the senior human resources leader for the city of Pelham.

 City Manager Gretchen DiFante opened the floor by saying the plan has been under discussion with the City of Pelham Benefits Committee for quite some time now.